Where and How to Keep a Mattress

 Under no circumstances is it acceptable to re-roll a mattress.
 Even if your mattress was delivered in a box, you shouldn't roll it again because doing so will disturb the materials inside.

-The guarantee or warranty on your mattress could be nullified if you re-roll it.
+A mattress's warranty or guarantee may be voided if it is rerolled.
 When you unroll it again, it won't have the same texture.

 The journey begins again at the beginning.